MY VIEW FROM THE COCKPIT

 So we went through that book, not once, not twice, but three times and on each page, he told me the number.
 So finally I asked, “I guess this means I fail the exam”.

 “Oh yes, you failed it.
-You cannot be an Air Force pilot and be color-blind.”
+You cannot be a military pilot and be color-blind.”

 We walk out to the area where the other med techs were standing and suddenly he said to them, “I forgot to give this guy the color vision test.”
 He asked one of his buddies to go in and give me the color vision test.
 We went back in and I recited the numbers from memory and his buddy initialed on my flight physical form that I had normal color vision!